McDonald, Reed help Hawaii run over New Mexico 45-31

 The rout began early as the Lobos went three-and-out, followed by a 76-yard McDonald touchdown run.

+It was a stunning way to start the game, New Mexico coach Bob Davie said.

+“We got shocked right off the bat,” he said.
+“He runs the zone read on the second play of the game and goes (76) yards.
+In some ways, the biggest, fastest guy on the field.
+Wow.”

 New Mexico responded with a field goal in its next possession, but Hawaii got touchdowns on its four possessions before halftime to lead 35-3.
+The Rainbow Warriors started that run on an interception return for a score by linebacker Solomon Matautia.

+“Matautia, he’s done that a bunch in his career,” Rolovich said.
+“He’s made a lot of big plays.
+We have a lot of linebackers a lot of people talk about and he’s kind of the one that doesn’t get mentioned a whole lot.
+But he’s been a major contributor since I’ve gotten this job.”

 The Lobos rallied for 21 straight points late in the fourth quarter after trailing 38-10.